madprops/airc/README.md

 ---

+`join [channel]`: Joins an irc channel.

+When the bot joins a channel, if the channel is not in the `channels` config it will be added.

+A password can be supplied with `join #somechannel somepassword`

+---

+`leave [channel]` or just `leave`: Leave an irc channel.

+If the channel is in the `channels` config it will be removed.

+---

 There's a global !report command that causes all owned bots in the room to report.

 Each bot also has an individual `report` command.